Build a receiver

 }

-By now you have heard and read enough about how traces are made up of Spans.
-You have probably also written some instrumentation code using the SDK’s functions and types available to create them, but what you probably didn’t know, is that within the Collector’s API, that there are other types of “spans” involved in creating a trace.
+By now, you have heard and read enough about how traces are made up of spans.
+You may have even written some instrumentation code using the SDK’s functions and types available to create them.
+However, what you may not know is that there are other types of “spans” involved in the creation of a trace in the Collector API.

-You will start with a type called ptrace.ResourceSpans which represents the resource and all the operations that it either originated or received while participating in a trace.
-You can find its definition within the /pdata/internal/data/protogen/trace/v1/trace.pb.go.
+You will start with a type called ptrace.ResourceSpans which represents the resource and all the operations that it originated or received while participating in a trace.
+You can find its definition in the /pdata/ptrace/generated_resourcespans.go file.

 ptrace.Traces has a method named ResourceSpans() which returns an instance of a helper type called ptrace.ResourceSpansSlice.
-The ptrace.ResourceSpansSlice type has methods to help you handle the array of ptrace.ResourceSpans that will contain as many items as the number of Resource entities participating in the request represented by the trace.
+The ptrace.ResourceSpansSlice type has methods to help you handle the array of ptrace.ResourceSpans.
+The array will contain as many items as the number of Resource entities participating in the request represented by the trace.

-ptrace.ResourceSpansSlice has a method named AppendEmpty() that adds a new ptrace.ResourceSpan to the array and return its reference.
+ptrace.ResourceSpansSlice has a method named AppendEmpty() that adds a new ptrace.ResourceSpan to the array and returns its reference.

 Update the generateTrace() function with the following changes: